wfsyre/tribe-workout-bots/README.md

 You will need the following to implement this bot:
 1. This repo forked/cloned
 2. A Heroku account (or something else to host it; we used Heroku)
-	a.
-Heroku CLI installed
+	* Heroku CLI installed
 3. A Slack workspace that you have the permissions to add a bot to
-    a. the workspace must have a channel named bot_testing
+    * the workspace must have a channel named bot_testing
 4. Psql installed (you can uninstall once you have set up the database)

 ## Create the Slack App